 And Jonah has good earthly reasons why, but God looks beyond the earthly and looks through His spiritual eyes.

-God will move you out of a place of comfort to see a greater level of breakthrough.
-For Jonah a whole city was ready to repent, but for that to happen he would have to leave.
+God will move you out of a place of comfort to see a greater level of breakthrough for yourself and for others.
+For Jonah a whole city was ready to repent, but for that to happen he would have to leave his comfort zone.

-Key 2 – You Can’t Run from God
+Key 2 – You Can’t Run Away From God

 Jonah 1:3 – But Jonah ran away from the LORD and headed for Tarshish.
 He went down to Joppa, where he found a ship bound for that port.
 After paying the fare, he.